 - Take some ‘time out’ from your baby.
 Get your partner, a relative or friend to look after her while you recharge your batteries.

 If you are afraid that you may shake or otherwise hurt your baby, put her down in a safe place, such as her cot, and go to another room.
-Get help immediately by calling your partner, a friend, neighbour or Cry-sis.
+Get help immediately by calling your partner, a friend or neighbour.

 Trying to soothe a crying child can be stressful but thinking about why your baby might be crying and also seeking help when you need it are good coping strategies.
 Your child will continue to change and what is most important is that they are comfortable and that you feel happy with your parenting decisions.
 Consider these early months as a ‘getting to know you’ time.